apache/apisix/docs/en/latest/discovery/kubernetes.md

     shared_size: 1m #default 1m
 ```

-Multi-Kubernetes service discovery does not fill default values for service and client fields,\
+Multi-Kubernetes service discovery does not fill default values for service and client fields, you need to fill them according to the cluster configuration.

 ### Multi-Cluster Mode Query Interface